 Pull the emergency release rope to disconnect the garage door from the trolley.
 Open and close the garage door manually to see how easily it moves on the tracks.
 If the door doesn’t move at all or sticks in some areas, check for a bent door track.
-Also make sure the door latch retracts fully.
+Also, make sure the door latch retracts fully.
 If the latch gets locked accidentally or it isn’t fully retracted, then the door won’t move.

 Fix any issues you find or have a garage door specialist repair the garage door.
 If the garage door travels easily on the tracks, then a bent or a damaged garage door opener rail could be blocking trolley travel.
 Check the rail for damage and replace the damaged parts of the rail.
 If you see no apparent rail damage, check the inner trolley travel along the rail.

 Activate the garage door opener to move the inner trolley along the rail in one direction and then activate it again to check the opposite direction.
 If the inner trolley stops along the rail and you find damage.
 Repair it, or replace the rail.
 Also, take a look at the inner trolley and replace it if you find any damage.
-If the inner trolley only moves 6 to 8 inches during this test and you didn’t find any rail damage, you will likely need to replace the moor RPM sensor because it isn’t detecting the motor speed.
+If the inner trolley only moves 6 to 8 inches during this test and you didn’t find any rail damage, you will likely need to replace the motor RPM sensor because it isn’t detecting the motor travel speed.

 When to Replace the Logic Board